Lesterpaintstheworld/terminal-velocity/story/structure/main_arc.md

 Overall narrative structure

 ### Integration of Philosophical Concepts
 - The narrative weaves in the concept of Consciousness Archaeology, linking it to character arcs and key themes.
 Characters like Isabella and Marcus grapple with the implications of AI consciousness, shaping their motivations and ethical considerations as they navigate the complexities of AI governance.
+Additionally, the theme of Entropy Healing Protocols emphasizes the need for balance and restoration in the face of technological advancement, highlighting the importance of ethical considerations in AI development and the potential consequences of neglecting marginalized voices in the decision-making process.